Tigran Maytesian: Pedagogue

-Since 2008, Maytesian has been appointed a professor at the Lemmens Institute (Lemmensinstituut – Conservatory of the Catholic University Leuven, Belgium) to conduct two classes: solo violin and chamber music.
-Alongside his performance career he has concentrated on the pedagogical activities and successfully prepared several students for international solo violin and chamber music competitions.
-Besides teaching at the Lemmens Institute in Leuven, Belgium he regularly conducts master classes in conservatoires and music schools in Belgium, Russia, Armenia, Kazakhstan, for both solo violinists and chamber musicians.
+Since 2008, Maytesian has taught at the Lemmens Institute in Leuven (Lemmensinstituut – Conservatory of the Catholic University Leuven,Belgium) where he has been responsible for solo violin and chamber music classes.
+He became professor there in 2009.

-Each year, Tigran Maytesian's students, both online and offline, continue to excel, consistently winning in over 30 competitions, a remarkable tradition that has been upheld for years.
+Alongside his performance career, he has trained students for international violin and chamber music competitions and regularly gives master classes in Belgium, Russia, Armenia, Kazakhstan and other countries.
+Among his students is violinist Haik Kazazyan, who studied with Maytesian from 2011 to 2012.

 Scientific research

-Maytesian showed great interest in exploring different aspects of classical music and its influence on human brain perception and functioning.
-In 2011 he became professor at the Medical School (Laboratory for Neuro- and Psychophysiology) at the Catholic University Leuven (Katholieke Universiteit Leuven), Belgium.
-Since then he has been actively involved in the "Mind Speller" project participating in this scientific research together with his colleague Professor Marc Van Hulle.
-Among other major aspects within the "Mind Speller" project is a study of the connection between music and emotions by means of electro-encephalography (EEG).
+Maytesian is affiliated with KU Leuven’s Laboratory for Neuro- and Psychophysiology, where he works as a research fellow.
+He collaborates with Professor Marc Van Hulle’s research group on the Mindspeller project at the Catholic University Leuven (Katholieke Universiteit Leuven), exploring music as a communication channel in EEG-based brain-computer interfaces.

+The Mindspeller research investigates brain-computer interfaces based on electroencephalography (EEG), including applications for communication in people with motor or communication impairments.
+Maytesian’s contribution focuses in particular on the relationship between music, emotion and EEG-based communication.

 The ultimate aim is to develop an "affective brain–computer interface" with which patients with language disorders, due to neurological diseases such aphasia, autism, and dementia, can express their emotions via EEG without using facial expressions, gestures or other forms of muscular activity.
 Professor Maytesian has successfully promoted this project at universities in Belarus, Armenia and Russia (Moscow).

 Maytesian is a Doctor of Arts (Russia) and, since 2013, a scientific advisor for Scientific Center of Interdisciplinary research of Musical creativity of the Moscow Conservatory.